lydell/dual/readme.md

 Dual is not just another script you download, auto-run and forget.
 It is a tool you include and use, perhaps in an already existing remapping script.

 It is currently quite stable and feature complete, but needs more testing.
+However, until version 1.0.0 is released, the API might (and has) change in backwards incompatible ways without warning.